 The lesson to take home isn't that the U.S. can get away with training fewer primary care physicians than it already does.
 Indeed, Rwanda has every intention of training more doctors with assistance from other countries, including the U.S. What's important is the pyramidal structure of their health system, with primary care at the base and more specialized care at the apex.
 If you took the U.S. physician workforce, which consists of about 70% specialists and 30% generalists, and mapped it to a similar structure, it would look more like this (apologies for my poor graphical skills):

 At the top, you have the super sub-specialists, who are experts on a single narrow spectrum of diseases confined to one organ system (e.g., hepatologists).
 Lower down are the ordinary specialists, such as gastroenterologists, cardiologists, and pulmonologists, whose expertise is limited to a single organ system and age group (e.g., adults).
 Still lower are generalists whose scope of practice is limited by age group.
 Finally, at the bottom, are the family physicians, the only type of physician whose scope is not limited by age, gender, or organ system.

 The problem with this upside-down pyramid is that it's inherently unstable.
-In Washington, DC, it's easier for a patient with musculoskeletal low back pain to get an appointment with a spine surgeon or for a patient with panic attacks see a cardiologist than it is to find a family physician.
-You can get a same-day MRI for any number of problems that don't require imaging at all.
+In Washington, DC, it's sometimes easier for a patient with musculoskeletal low back pain to get an appointment with a spine surgeon or for a patient with panic attacks see a cardiologist than it is to find a family physician.
+You can get a same-day MRI for any number of problems that probably don't require any imaging at all.
 Such a health system is inefficient and wasteful at best, harmful at worst, and destined to get the extremely poor results it does.
 To improve population health in the U.S., we need to flip the pyramid so that primary care services are the base for all other health care structures.

 This post first appeared on Common Sense Family Doctor on December 2, 2013.